Skip to content

 /spans

-The spans data source contains your distributed tracing data.
-Selecting spans allows you to search traces, inspect spans, and drill into service dependencies.
+The spans dataset contains your distributed tracing data.
+Selecting spans lets you search traces, inspect spans, and drill into service dependencies.

 System datasets